 Shower room (wet room) includes a walk-in shower, toilet and basin.
 Shower chairs and raised toilet seats.
 Free-standing toilet surround rails can be provided on request.

 Separate bathroom with L shaped bath and electric shower above, toilet, wash-basin and heated towel rail.

-The cottage has a patio area, garden and extensive lawned areas.
-There is ample free parking space and guests have full use of the garden furniture and barbecue set.
+The cottage has a patio area, enclosed garden and extensive lawned areas.
+Guests have full use of the garden furniture and barbecue set.

 |Size||Sleeps up to 6, 3 bedrooms|